 For the chocolate chip you can use any brand, but if you are baking for someone who with food allergies I recommend the Enjoy Life chips which are smaller.

-Also, like most doughs this one can be made ahead and frozen.
+Also, like most doughs the Freedom Bakery gluten-free chocolate chip dough can be made ahead and frozen.
 I like to shape the dough into little rounds, then freeze and bake.

 Sometimes the cookies made with chilled dough come out a little thicker like the ones in the second photo.
 You can also make the cookies smaller, as in the photo directly above.
 The original recipe makes 24 fairly large, flat cookies, but you can halve each portion and make 48.